 If you have ever managed employees, raised children, or trained a puppy, you probably know about the use of reward and punishment.
 Nobody likes being punished, however, and overuse of punishment kills morale and can ultimately lead to a “Why bother trying?” attitude.

 At the same time, if people never experience negative consequences, they risk problems ranging from an incomplete understanding of situations to megalomania.
 The right balance is required for maximum success.

-The employee mobile app has come into its own in the past couple of years, and 2018 is expected to be another banner year for apps.
+The employee app has come into its own in the past few years, and 2021 is expected to be another banner year for apps.
 After all, they make sense for so many reasons.
 They can help employees accomplish administrative chores easily, keep employees informed quickly, and can be terrific vectors for delivering training.
 Can employee mobile apps be used for positive reinforcement of best practices?
 Absolutely.

 When Positive and Negative Reinforcements Work Best

 Positive reinforcement works best when you are trying to encourage people to complete an action.
 For example, a hospital will get better compliance with hand-washing rules when hand-washing is immediately and consistently rewarded than they will when lack of hand-washing is punished.

 Conversely, punishment works best when you are trying to discourage people from doing something.
 Sometimes punishment is self-evident, as when a child quickly learns not to touch a hot stove.
 The good news is that by rewarding positive behavior, that is, by encouraging positive actions, you are less likely to have to punish negative actions because people will have established positive habits.
 In other words, use positive reinforcement consistently and you are less likely to have to resort to punishment, which is better for everyone.